sakosy/arch_katas_2021/README.md

 ## Overview

-FFamily should add tighter engagement with their customers.

 FFamily is an enhancement of the existing FFoods system deals with:
  - products catalog
  - order management
+ - customer management
  - order shipping
  - payments
  - smart fridges management
  - etc.

+FFamily should add tighter engagement with the customers.

 FFoods has been designed before, but not developed yet (we play in the "brown fields", and it's possible to submit requirements to FFoods).

 FFamily needs to be aware of seamless integration with FFoods.

 ## Business Case and Goals